oracle-livelabs/database-maa/zdm-physical-online-with-backup/prepare-source-db/prepare-source-db.md

      </copy>
      ```

-   If the above query output shows a value for the spfile parameter, it means the spfile is already in use.
+   If the above query output shows a value for the SPFILE parameter, it means the SPFILE is already in use.

-   Sample output with spfile in use is shown below.
+   Sample output with SPFILE in use is shown below.

    ![Image showing output of spfile check](./images/spfile.png)

-   If spfile is not in use, then use the below link to configure spfile for your database.
+   If SPFILE is not in use, then use the below link to configure SPFILE for your database.

    https://docs.oracle.com/en/database/oracle/oracle-database/19/admin/creating-and-configuring-an-oracle-database.html#GUID-1C90AAE6-1E89-47B9-B218-C2B0ED659B60

-5. Enable database archivelog mode.
+7. Enable database ARCHIVELOG mode.

    The source database provisioned in this livelab is not running in ARCHIVELOG mode by default.

-   However, ARCHIVELOG mode is a requirement for this livelab.
+   However, source database must be running in ARCHIVELOG mode for this livelab.

    Please follow below document and enable ARCHIVELOG mode for source database.

    https://docs.oracle.com/en/database/oracle/oracle-database/19/admin/managing-archived-redo-log-files.html#GUID-C12EA833-4717-430A-8919-5AEA747087B9

-6. Configure TDE Wallet.
+8. Configure TDE Wallet on Oracle Database 12c Release 2 and later.

    Please note down the below requirement in terms of TDE wallet.